 Prior to the COVID-19 outbreak, ORD was pursuing three strategic priorities, and we have continued focusing on these goals: increasing veterans’ access to high-quality clinical trials, increasing the substantial real-world impact of VA research, and putting VA data to work for veterans.
 These priorities have allowed us to rapidly respond to COVID-19 demands.

-A transmission electron micrograph image of particles of SARS-CoV-2, the virus that causes COVID-19.
 The VA Office of Research and Development’s response to COVID-19 is being guided by its strategic principles: increasing veterans’ access to clinical trials, increasing the real-world impact of VA research, and putting VA data to work for veterans.

 In line with our first priority, enhancing veteran access to clinical trials, ORD has committed its resources to work closely with industry partners to expedite clinical trials that seek to understand and treat COVID-19.